mbierman/Firewalla-NextDNS-CLI-install/README.md

 You can also send a notification via IFTT.
 This requires IFTTT to send the notifiction.
 Edit `/data/nextdnsdata.txt` to include your IFTTT API Key.

 ### Known issue
 The monitoring script seems to confict with Firewalla and it will often restart nextdns unnecessarily.
-As a result, I suggest not using the the testing script for the time being until I can figure this out. in all honesty it doesn't seem to be necessary anyway.
+As a result, I suggest not using the the testing script for the time being until I can figure this out. in all honesty it doesn't seem to be necessary but I'm leaving it in the repo.

 # Pausing
 You can temporarily stop nextdns for testing etc. without uninstalltalling it.
 Simply run this file (or the commands in it).